Viewing entries tagged with 'class'

 The Six Hour Quilt is a fun easy online workshop... but at the same time, it introduces the student to processes that can be used for any level of quilt making.

-Have you seen the May/June Machine Quilting Unlimited magazine?
+Did you see the May/June 2018 Machine Quilting Unlimited magazine?

 Mod Meets Improv (my online workshop) shows you how to cut and sew a modern quilt top, either in a traditional way with precise measuring or in a much more relaxed improvisational way.
 I give you lots of ideas for designs...and show you how to make more for yourself.